-I’m sure it has even crossed the mind of those of you not even that into space travel: what would it be like to live on another planet?
-What would life on Mars, for example, be like?
+Would you be moving to Mars if you had the chance?
+I’m sure it has even crossed the mind of those of you not even that into space travel like the nerd that I am: what would it be like to live on another planet?

-I paid a visit and can already give away a spoiler: this interactive exhibition can be interesting to both space-geeks as people that prefer to stay on earth.
+I paid a visit together with Nick and can already give away a spoiler: this interactive exhibition is definitely interesting for both space-geeks as people that prefer to keep both feet on planet earth.

-As you might know, I’m a huge space geek and while I’m personally not immediately up for a trip into space (I’d like a few more years of test runs please), I am very curious about all the different disciplines looking into what it takes for humans to go into space and -maybe even more- everything we can learn from and implement here on earth as a result of all those studies and experiments.
+As you might know, I’m a huge fan of everything space related (I even launched a new website called “The Space Tester“) and while I’m personally not immediately up for a trip into space (I’d like a few more years of test runs please), I am very curious about all the different disciplines looking into what it takes for humans to go into space and -maybe even more- everything we can learn from and implement here on earth as a result of all those studies and experiments.

 As soon as I enter the exhibition space, this is exactly what I hear other people say: ‘Ah, I didn’t think about it like that’, says one girl after reading a quote on the wall saying “Some say we should fix this world first… But learning to survive on Mars might help us to save the earth”.

 That there is an incredible amount of research being done by a huge variety of specialists in different fields, is one of the things I believe I most take away from this exhibition, featuring over 200 objects, including contributions from NASA, ESA and SpaceX.

 Throughout the exhibition, you go through 6 different sections (Imagining Mars, On Mars Today, The Voyage, Survival, Mars Futures and Down to Earth), each introduced in a video message by a specialist (among who astronaut Tim Peake, scientist Professor Sanjeev Gupta, climate activist Venetia Falconer and Astronomer Royal Martin Rees).